 Everyone thinks they can get away with managing their grill by using random utensils that are floating around the kitchen, but this is rarely the case.
 What you need to flip your meats is a proper spatula; preferably one with a really long handle.
-Metal spatulas are the safest and most effective variety for the grill, and they should be offset for best results.
+Metal spatulas are the safest and most effective variety for the grill, and they should be offset for the best results.
 For fish, you won’t find a better tool.

 This stainless steel pair of tongs from OXO will be your go-to tool for gently flipping and adjusting the positioning of whatever meats and veggies you throw on the grill.
 At 16 inches in length, they’ll keep your hands a good distance from the heat so you won’t have to worry about any hot juices or embers that might kick back.
-These tongs are made with a soft, non-slip handle that allows for easy gripping and it’s locking feature makes it easy to stow away.
+These tongs are made with a soft, non-slip handle that allows for easy gripping and its locking feature makes it easy to stow away.

-While many say you can gauge the temperature of a steak or chicken breast by the firmness of the meat, it’s much more accurate to use an instant-read thermometer like the ThermoPop TX-3100 from ThermoWorks.
+While many say you can gauge the temperature of a steak or chicken breast by the firmness of the meat, it’s much more accurate to use an instant-read meat thermometer like the ThermoPop TX-3100 from ThermoWorks.
 It’s a digital thermometer that will give you an accurate temperature reading in just 3 to 4 seconds.
-It can read temperatures all the way up to a fiery 572 degrees, but if your grilled chicken reads a temperature like that, it might be a little on the dry side.
+It can read temperatures all the way up to a fiery 572 degrees Fahrenheit, but if your grilled chicken reads a temperature like that, it might be a little on the dry side.